michaelp103103/BLAST-aligned-reads-overlap-detection/README.md

 respectively.
 Strand orientation can be either `F`, for forward, or `R`, for reverse.

-The output file does NOT contain any duplicate overlaps (i.e., if A overlaps with B, then this overlap will be recorded only once) and it does NOT contain record a read overlapping with itself.
+The output file does NOT contain any duplicate overlaps (i.e., if A overlaps with B, then this overlap will be recorded only once) and it does NOT contain overlaps between a read and itself.

 # Authors
 Michael Piskozub